Skip to main content

 • A new section for the target org will appear, there you can click "Add environment variable"

-• Type in the value to find and the value to replace with, and click "Save".
-If the find value uses regex, ensure the "Regex" checkbox is ticked.
+• Type in the value to find and the value to replace with, and click Save.
+If the find value uses regex, ensure the "Use regex for find and replace" checkbox is ticked.

 • Each variable will display in a list below the environment variable addition options.
 These can be edited or deleted by clicking the kebab icon next to their entry.
 Note that you cannot create conflicting entries (i.e. variables that have the same target value to find in the same metadata type and item).